 One effective treatment option involves Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
 Edmonton clients can come to Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd. to find relief with this therapy.

 To learn more about how EMDR can help children overcome emotional traumas, download our brochure, EMDR & Children — A Guide for Parents, Professionals & Others Who Care About Children (PDF).

 EMDR allows psychologists to treat a number of conditions, including:

-See how eye movement desensitization and reprocessing (EMDR) has been effectively used in the treatment of trauma by watching this informative video.
+See how eye movement desensitization and reprocessing (EMDR) have been effectively used to treat trauma by watching this informative video.
 EMDR has successfully helped both children and adults, so if your child experiences night terrors or fear of abandonment, this therapy can bring healing.

 If you would like to learn more about EMDR therapy at our Edmonton office, call us at 780-433-2269 to speak to a staff member or schedule an appointment.

 Specialized treatments are specifically designed to help you resume a normal and productive life.